-Relationship between control and returns: An investor is deemed to control an investee when the investor not only has rights over the investee and is exposed, or has a right, to variable returns from this investment, but also has the capacity to use its power to influence the returns on its investment in the investee.
+Relationship between control and returns: An investor is deemed to control an investee when the investor not only has rights over the investee and is exposed, or has a right, to variable returns from that investment, but also has the capacity to use its power to influence the returns on its investment in the investee.

-The financial statements of the subsidiaries are consolidated with those of ICO by applying the full consolidation method as defined in the regulations.
+The annual accounts of the subsidiaries are consolidated with those of ICO by applying the full consolidation method as defined in the regulations.
 Accordingly, all balances arising from significant transactions between consolidated companies using this method have been eliminated in the consolidation process.
-Instituto de Crédito Oficial represents 99% of the Group of which it is the parent.
+ICO is the parent entity of the Group, of which it represents 99%.

-Also, the shareholding of third parties in:
+Also, third-party holdings in:

-- The Group's equity is presented under "Non-controlling interests" in the consolidated balance sheets.
-As at 31 December 2015 there were no non-controlling interests. - Consolidated profit or loss for the year is presented under "Profit or loss attributable to non-controlling interests" in the consolidated income statement.
-As at 31 December 2015 there was no profit or loss attributable to non-controlling interests.
+- The Group's equity is presented under "Minority interests" in the consolidated balance sheets.
+As at 31 December 2016 there were no minority interests. - The consolidated results for the year are presented under "Profit or loss attributable to minority interests" in the consolidated profit and loss account.
+As at 31 December 2016 there was no profit or loss attributable to minority interests.

-The profit or loss of subsidiaries acquired during the year is consolidated only from the date of acquisition until year end.
+The results generated by subsidiaries acquired during a given year are consolidated only from the date of acquisition until the end of that year.

-On the other hand, "associates" are considered to be those entities over which ICO is able to exercise significant influence, although they do not form part of a decision-making unit together with ICO nor are they under joint control.
-Usually, this ability is evidenced in a (direct or indirect) shareholding equal to or greater than 20% of the voting rights of the investee.
+On the other hand, "associates" are considered to be those entities over which ICO is able to exercise significant influence, although they do not form part of a decision-making unit together with ICO, nor are they under joint control.
+Usually, this ability is evidenced in a (direct or indirect) participating interest equal to or greater than 20% of the voting rights of the investee.

-Investments in entities considered to be "associates" are presented in the consolidated financial statements under "Investments - Associates" in the consolidated balance sheet, valued at acquisition cost, net of any impairment that the holdings may have suffered.
+Investments in entities regarded as "associates" are presented in the consolidated annual accounts under "Investments in Joint Ventures and Associates - Associates" in the consolidated balance sheet, valued at acquisition cost, net of any impairment that the holdings may have suffered.

-The income and expenditure generated by transactions between the associate and the Group entities are eliminated to the extent of the percentage of the Group's shareholding in the associate.
+The results generated by transactions between the associate and Group entities are eliminated to the extent of the percentage of the Group's holding in the associate.

-The profit or loss obtained during the year by the associate, after the elimination referred to in the previous section, causes the value of the investment in the consolidated financial statements to increase or decrease as the case may be.
-The amount of this profit or loss is shown under "Share in profit (loss) of companies accounted for using the equity method" in the consolidated income statement.
+The profit or loss obtained during the year by the associate, after the elimination referred to in the previous section, causes the value of the participating interest appearing in the consolidated annual accounts to increase or decrease, as applicable.
+The amount of this profit or loss is shown under "Share in profit (loss) of companies accounted for using the equity method" in the consolidated profit and loss account.

 Changes in the valuation adjustments of the associate subsequent to the acquisition date are recognised as an increase or decrease in the value of the investment.
-The amounts of these changes are recognised under "Valuation adjustments" in consolidated equity.
+The amounts of these changes are recognised under "Other accumulated comprehensive income" as valuation adjustments in consolidated net equity.